ondras12345/AlarmClock/docs/manual.md

 alarm activating while you are setting it.
 The changes are written to the EEPROM once you return to the home screen.

+From the DS3231 datasheet: "Illogical time and date entries result in undefined operation".
+The software does user input checking, but I couldn't implement it for days of the month, so please do not set dates such as 31.
+11. 2019, because November only has 30 days.
+This may eventually get fixed in the RTClib library, see https://github.com/adafruit/RTClib/issues/127 .
+It also applies to the CLI.

 See [screens.md](./screens.md) for more details.

 # Serial CLI